vegarringdal/web-app/README.md

 Will be very messy in the begining, since I will pull inn existing projects/experiments to save time/reuse.

+It will also have a lot of commits as I try and built something I want to use, so I will be changing my mind as I find out what works and dont

 ## web-rad

 Will be root of application, you will only edit name/url to repos.